drewbarontini/front-end-audit/template.md

 > How will your CSS be structured?
 What modules?
 What framework?

 You can build this section out based on looking at the design or wireframes, and then update and document the modules that you actually build.
 This provides a place for you to evaluate your CSS structure as you build out the front-end.
+Ultimately, you should move this into a styleguide that exists alongside the project.
+However, this is a great way to document and evaluate your front-end structure as you go.

 Notes & Ideas
 -------------